 Every respected wine writer and periodical in the country has rated the 2014 vintage in Oregon favorably.
 Wine Spectator rated the vintage 97 points, Wine Business.com called it “the vintage of a lifetime,” and Great Britain’s Decanter called the vintage a “juggernaut” with “quality the public will fall all over.”
 Warmer and drier than usual, the 2014 crop of Willamette Valley Pinot Noir was large and in charge!
 Possessing deeper colors, riper flavors, and more concentrated personalities, these are wines that offer immediate gratification as well as cellar potential.
 The 2014 Elk Cove Pinot Noir pours a lovely, dark ruby color and the bouquet is marked by a mix of ripe cherry, dried strawberry, and dark raspberry.
 As the wine breathes, more brown spice and earth notes arise.
 On the palate, the wine is medium bodied and the texture is structured, yet silky.
 The flavors are of red berries, black tea and earthy spice, and the finish goes on and on for at least 30 seconds.
 Drink this lovely wine now with wild salmon, roast chicken or pork tenderloin, or cellar for 5 to 7 years.

 If you know me, you know I’m a “Pinot Devotee,” and this is one of the best under $30 Oregon Pinots I’ve encountered this year.
-Stop by and pick some up or use the contact form below to place your order.
+Stop by and pick some up or call us at 828.505.8588, and we can run your credit card over the phone and hold your wine until you can pick up.
 Cheers and happy drinking and eating!

 For the record, here’s what James Suckling said about it: “A wine with plenty of dried-strawberry and berry aromas and flavors.
 Medium to full body, firm and velvety tannins — yet this is always refined and polished.
 A beauty.
 Drink or hold.”